-Casablanca !
-Just the name conjures up romantic images, but Casa, as the locals call it is so much more than just a dream or an old movie.
+Casablanca!
+Just the name conjures up romantic images, but Casa, as the locals call it is so much more than just a dream or an old movie and it is where most Morocco Longer Tours start.
+Check our captivating Morocco Tours from Casablanca.

 Fes Desert Trips can show you all the sites from the fabulous Hassan II Mosque to the ultra modern shopping centre of the Morocco Mall.